mredd/aioari/README.rst

 API
 ===

-An ARI client can be created simply by the ``ari.connect`` method.
+An async ARI client can be created simply by the ``aioari.connect`` method.
 This will create a client based on the Swagger API downloaded from Asterisk.

 The API is modeled into the Repository Pattern, as you would find in Domain Driven Design.
 Each Swagger Resource (a.k.a.
 API declaration) is mapped into a